julianomacielferreira/julianomacielferreira/README.md

-## Hi there 👋
+## Hi there, I'm Juliano 👋

-Hi, I'm Juliano!
 I live in Florianópolis, Santa Catarina, with my wife and teenage son.
 I'm a professional passionate about learning and continuous improvement, facing new challenges with enthusiasm and dedication.

 Skills and Experience